 ESFTUG will be choosing the participants.
 The criteria's for choosing the teachers to participate in the seminars will be: teachers from all government controlled parts of Georgia – also poor and less developed regions, participants from minority groups, two participants from the same school (so they can support each other in dissemination activities), teachers who are active in their local civil society (for example minority activities) and mostly young teachers because they are more free from traditions founded during the Soviet period and have got a more global orientation.

 Thereby all 11 regions of the country, including the minority representatives will be represented and within the project and we plan to include schools proportionally to town and countryside in the country.
-The project teachers from minority schools who speaks minority languages as well as national languages will help us to spread the output gained during the project implementation time across the country.,
+The project teachers from minority schools who speaks minority languages as well as national languages will help us to spread the output gained during the project implementation time across the country.
+There will be a gender balance when selecting the participating teacher, but it is important to be aware of the fact, the teaching profession in Georgia is a female dominated profession, so the gender challenge is not a question of having female participants, but to have both sexes involved in all the activities.

 The seminar themes in 2017-18 were innovative for the ESFTUG.
 The assessment made by the participants at the end of each seminar shows that Georgian teachers got interested in the themes selected and started to implement what they learnt and got inspired to.
 There are some strict guidelines in the National Curricula and Georgian teachers have little tradition for academic freedom and lack experience in working with educational reforms and school development.
 Here the seminars have been an eye-opener.
 After the GL seminar the ESFTUG leadership got feedback from Georgian Education expert who observed some of the parts of GL seminar and based on the participating teachers’ reactions they have formulated suggestions on the most relevant educational policy themes for the seminars we now apply for.